knaw-huc/wordpress-default-huc-theme/readme.md

-# HuC Wordpress Project themes
+# HuC Wordpress Project theme
 ## Description
 This Wordpress Gutenberg theme provides a basic theme for research project.
+It handles your team members and publications.

 ## Features
 * Hero image with introduction text.